-When I called Marty from the airport, she didn’t recognize my voice; hadn’t heard it in more than a year.
+When I called Marty from the airport, she didn’t recognize my voice; she hadn’t heard it in more than a year.

 I awoke from that dream not long after I touched down.
 It was just Marty at the airport, and that was good enough for me, the girl I’d been dreaming of my entire time in Vietnam.

-After more than a year apart, the girl who had waited for me was now standing in front of me, even more beautiful than I had remembered.
+After more than a year apart, the girl who had waited for me was now standing in front of me, even more, beautiful than I had remembered.
 Marty was tall and thin with sparkling blue-green eyes, short bleached blond hair, and was in love with me.
-She was 18, I was 20.
+She was 18.
+I was 20.

 We were wed the next afternoon, one day after my arrival.
 The ceremony was conducted in a spare bedroom of the preacher’s house who married us.
 There had been no bridal or wedding shower, no gifts of any kind, just advice.